-Pursuant to that certain 8% Original Issue Discount Senior Convertible Debenture ("Debenture"), if we issue securities at an effective price per share that is lower than \$22.50, then the conversion price of the Debenture will be automatically adjusted to such lower price.
+Pursuant to that certain 8% Original Issue Discount Senior Convertible Debenture ("Debenture"), if we issue securities at an effective price per share that is lower than \$22.50, then the conversion price of the Debenture will be automatically adjusted to such lower price; provided, however, that the adjusted conversion price cannot be lower than \$7.05.

-(1) Based on a Series 2 Preferred conversion price of \$ per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on , 2017.
-The number of shares of our common stock for which each warrant is exercisable equals 50% of the number of shares of our common stock issuable upon conversion of a share of Series 2 Preferred at the conversion price.

-(2) The number of shares of our common stock outstanding after this offering is based on 2,442,747 shares of common stock outstanding as of May 15, 2017 and excludes, as of that date:

-- 377,569 shares of common stock issuable upon the exercise of outstanding non-plan stock options and stock options under our Amended and Restated 2011 Employee Stock Incentive Plan, as amended (the "2011 Employee Stock Incentive Plan"), having a weighted average exercise price of \$23.56 per share; - 287,426 shares of common stock issuable upon the exercise of outstanding warrants, having a weighted average exercise price of \$9.68 per share; - 253,333 shares of common stock issuable upon the conversion of the outstanding balance of \$5,700,000 of the Debenture at the present conversion price of \$22.50 per share; and - shares of common stock that may be issued under the Series 2 Preferred and the warrants to be issued in this offering.
+- (1) Based on a Series 2 Preferred conversion price of \$1.39 per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on June 20, 2017.
+The number of shares of our common stock for which each warrant is exercisable equals the number of shares of our common stock under the Class A Units or issuable upon conversion of a share of Series 2 Preferred at the conversion price included in the Class B Units, as applicable.
+This number does not include the exercise of the underwriter's overallotment option. - (2) The number of shares of our common stock outstanding after this offering is based on 2,442,747 shares of common stock outstanding as of June 21, 2017 and excludes, as of that date: - 377,569 shares of common stock issuable upon the exercise of outstanding non-plan stock options and stock options under our Amended and Restated 2011 Employee Stock Incentive Plan, as amended (the "2011 Employee Stock Incentive Plan"), having a weighted average exercise price of \$23.56 per share; - 287,426 shares of common stock issuable upon the exercise of outstanding warrants, having a weighted average exercise price of \$9.68 per share; - 780,142 shares of common stock issuable upon the conversion of the outstanding balance of \$5,500,000 of the Debenture at a conversion price of \$7.05 per share, which represents the adjustment in the conversion price upon the closing of this offering; and - shares of common stock that may be issued under the Series 2 Preferred and the warrants to be issued in this offering.